Cornus Virginicus

 Purchase

-Cornus Virginicus is Latin for “Flowering tree of Virginia” and pays tribute to the Commonwealth’s official state flower and tree— the Virginia Dogwood— and Virginia’s farmers, growers and winemakers.
+Cornus Virginicus is Latin for “Flowering tree of Virginia” and pays tribute to the Commonwealth’s official state flower and tree— the Dogwood— and the First Lady of Virginia’s seal.
 Depicted on the front label, the Dogwood tree is symbolic of tradition, strength and beauty found throughout Virginia.